- Asthma affects how you feel and breathe.

 - Get a yearly flu shot.

-- WASH YOUR HANDS often – This is the #1 way to lower your risk of catching colds or the flu.
+- WASH YOUR HANDS often – This is the #1 way to lower your risk of catching colds, the flu, or COVID-19.

-Try keeping notes about your symptoms.
-Write down what the weather was like, what you were doing, what time of day it was, etc. when you have asthma symptoms.
+Try keeping a symptom diary.
+Jot down what the weather was like, what you were doing, what time of day it was, etc. when you have asthma symptoms.

 If I think I have asthma what should I do?